ViViVerse/VVVCreator/README.md

 The meta information consists of two files:

-+ MacroDefinitions.xml<br />Contains a list of the macros (s.b.) used in the template files, with descripotions and default values.
++ Template.xml<br />Contains a short description of the template, a hint where to instatiate it and a list of the macros (see below) used in the template files, with descriptions and default values.
 + WhatToDoNext.html<br />Contains the text which is displayed to the user after the target has been successfully created.
+Some of the template examples use style.css in the Template folder.

 The template files reside in a folder called _Content_.
 The files and subfolders in this folder are copied to the target folder.